kaiforward/Project3GI/README.md

 For the website I wanted the design to be colorful and simple.
 I chose the color scheme as it seemed to suit something that was more like a game.

-It tried to keep my nav-bar simple and responsive, and reduced the number of menu's by creating a sub-menu in the marketplace page, that also helped lend to the feeling of it being a game having lots of buttons readily available on the screen in the right situation rather than dropdowns.
+I tried to keep my nav-bar simple and responsive, and reduced the number of menus by creating a sub-menu in the marketplace page, that also helped lend to the feeling of it being a game having lots of buttons readily available on the screen in the right situation rather than dropdowns.

 The player profile screen uses tabs because there is a lot of information, it keeps the pages small and players can easily access the info they are interested in.

 I chose to use an SQL database for this project as SQL-lite is already integrated with django and it makes the use of other SQL-db's a lot easier.
-The structure of SQL database also works very well with the set-up that i am using.
+The structure of a SQL database also works very well with the set-up that I am using.

-I have tried to use defensive design where possible making sure any errors in trades, purchases ect return useful relevant messages to the end user, and that parts of the site that users shouldn't access while logged-out for example are restricted.
+I have tried to use defensive design where possible making sure any errors in trades, purchases, ect return useful relevant messages to the end user, and that parts of the site users shouldn't access while logged-out for example are restricted.

 ### Existing Features
 - Full User Account system, allow users (players) to create and name a company after which they are given ships/mines to start the game with.
 - Profile page, with full information on what a player owns, trades they have made and tips on how to use the site.
 - Marketplace page with links to Elements page, other traders and planets, also contains Top Rankings of players and some news articles.
-- Full trade system that allow players to buy and sell elements and see those trades on their profile page.
+- Full trade system that allows players to buy and sell elements and see those trades on their profile page.
-- Trade's take real-time measured in minutes, and ships that players can purchase in-game can make them faster.
+- Trades take real-time that is measured in minutes, and players can purchase ships in-game which can make trades faster.
 - Ability to buy and own a fleet of ships and series of mines.
-- Players can choose what Element mines produce and check how many have produced since last time they checked on their profile screen. production of mines is also measured in real-time hours.
+- Players can choose what Element mines produce.
+Every time a player checks their profile page they can check their production.
+- Production fo mines is also measured in real-time hours.

 ## Tech Used